apigear-io/apigear-docs/docs/objectapi/core.md

 ## Primitives

-Data types can be re-presented in different forms in different programming languages.
+Data types can be represented in different forms in different programming languages.
 They all need to be convertible to JSON data types on request.

 - `bool` - A simple boolean value (true or false)
 - `int`, `int32`, `int64` - A signed integer value